Jurassic Park: Effects

 In addition to wide shots, Tippett was tasked with creating go-motion animatics early on to help develop two major sequences: one depicting the T. rex breakout, and the other involving the raptors in the kitchen.
 His team built the dinosaur puppets out of foam rubber and based their design on maquettes made by Winston.
 Despite go motion's attempts at motion blurs, Spielberg found the end results unsatisfactory for a live-action feature film.
 He wanted to include a stampede of dinosaur herds, but was unsure how to achieve this.
 After breaking new ground with the CGI effects in Terminator 2, Muren thought ILM could handle the stampede rather than Tippett: "Creating herds of animals with puppets would be very difficult, so I thought maybe that was something we might be able to do with computer graphics."

 ILM animator Steve Williams believed that more could be done with CGI than just the stampede: "All of us wanted a crack at the T-rex, but we thought we could never get it because Stan was already in there, and so was Phil.
 But the attraction was strong, so I secretly started building some T-rex bones in the computer."
 Williams scanned the schematics of a T. rex skeleton at the Royal Tyrrell Museum of Palaeontology to create his virtual skeleton and then animated a walk cycle for it.
 Fellow animator Mark Dippé also believed that CGI could be used for the film on a large scale, pushing Muren for months to consider the possibility.
-Muren was hesitant to commit to creating additional CGI dinosaurs because he was concerned about ILM's ability to produce the unprecedented effects within the film's timeline, and because the production had already committed to the use of animatronics and stop motion.
+Muren was hesitant to commit to creating additional CGI dinosaurs because he was concerned about ILM's ability to produce the unprecedented effects within the film's production timeline, and because the production had already committed to the use of animatronics and stop motion.
 Muren, Kennedy and Molen were impressed when Williams unveiled his skeleton animation, and Muren was given approval to explore the use of CGI for the herd shots.

 The T. rex animation was examined further.
 Winston's fifth-scale prototype of the dinosaur was scanned by Cyberware, and the data was refined with various computer programs to fit over the skeleton, creating a digital T. rex.
-The model was lit by Stefen Fangmeier and animated by Williams using other programs, with the finished result impressing Spielberg so much that he scrapped the go-motion method, instead tasking ILM with creating digital dinosaurs for full-body shots.
+The model was lit by Stefen Fangmeier and animated by Williams using programs such as Sock, with the finished result impressing Spielberg so much that he scrapped the go-motion method, instead tasking ILM with creating digital dinosaurs for full-body shots.
+Spielberg likened viewing the test to "watching our future unfolding on the TV screen, so authentic I couldn't believe my eyes".
 Upon seeing the T. rex animation, Tippett had declared, "I think I'm extinct."
 Spielberg had this incorporated into the script: Grant, impressed by Jurassic Park's living dinosaurs, says to Sattler, "We're out of a job," to which Malcolm replies, "Don't you mean extinct?"